 Education: Ph.D., with Honors, in International Relations from the New School for Social Research in New York City.

-Biography: Reza has had a long-standing, passionate commitment to promoting human rights globally.
-This interest began in his years as a dissident in Iran where he was arrested under the Shah’s regime for possessing testimonies of political prisoners and banned books.
-Since becoming a higher education practitioner in the U.S., he has intensified this devotion by conceiving and successfully implementing civic and global engagement programs at his colleges, lecturing and writing about the imperative of global citizenship, and serving on the board of national organizations devoted to human, civil, and democratic rights.
+Biography: Reza has had a long-standing and passionate commitment to promoting and defending human rights.
+This interest began in his years as a dissident in Iran where he was arrested under the Shah’s regime for possessing testimonies of political prisoners and banned books—coming to know fear and repression first-hand.
+Since starting his career in higher education in the U.S. and becoming a college leader, he has intensified this dedication by educating his students for engaged democratic citizenship; by conceiving and successfully implementing civic and global engagement programs; by lecturing and writing about the imperative of global citizenship; and by planning strategic community initiatives that emphasize equitable and inclusive economic growth.

 Relatedly, Reza actively serves on the National Steering Committee of The Democracy Commitment, as Secretary of the Board of Global Citizenship Alliance, on the Advisory Council of the Aspen Institute’s Wye Seminar, on the Editorial Advisory Board of AAC&U’s Liberal Education, and on the International Advisory Board of GlobalMindEd.
-He also served on the founding Steering Committee of Dream.US—a national scholarship for undocumented college-bound youth (Dreamers).
+Locally, He served on the founding Steering Committee of Dream.US—a national scholarship for undocumented college-bound youth (Dreamers) and as a Board member and then the Chair of the Board of Student World Assembly for many years.
+He is also a member of the Board of Directors of Brooklyn Chamber of Commerce.

 He frequently speaks and writes about the imperative of global, intercultural, and interreligious understanding and engagement in our rapidly globalizing and highly interdependent world.
 His recent article on “Educating for Religious Pluralism and Inclusive Citizenship” appeared in the Summer 2015 issue of Diversity & Democracy.